 Baptism is about committing to follow Jesus and becoming a member of his family, the Church, so the first step is always to come along to one of our regular Sunday services to meet the family.

 If you are a young family seeking the baptism of an infant, why not come along to Explorers on a Sunday morning?

 There is always tea, coffee and snacks after our morning services, so this is a great time to have an initial conversation with the Vicar and to meet other members of the Church family.

 When you are ready, you can then begin to make arrangements with the Vicar for you or your child to be baptised.
 We believe in a God of welcome and unconditional love, so we will never say no!

 Baptism is a big step, so we want to do all that we can to help you prepare for the big day.
-This involves coming along to two preparation sessions, which will help you think about what it means to follow Jesus.
-These are normally held on Saturdays between 10am-1pm.
+This involves coming along to a preparation session, which will help you think about what it means to follow Jesus.
 To help us keep to time, these sessions are 'adult only', for older candidates or the parents and godparents of infants.